ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 ## Telling the truth and being hyper-realistic

+> Everything that’s best happens in truth.
+If it isn’t truth, then it isn’t the best.

+> If you don’t know what to do, tell the truth.

 Lying/Not telling the truth is the quickest way to hell.
 You base your decisions on what you perceive reality to be.

 If your estimate of the world is wrong, you'll make bad decisions.